paradigmadigital/create-tag/README.md

   * `id`          : id of the resource
   * `region`      : AWS region
   * `tags`        : dictionary containg the tags
+  * `state`       : present to add tags, absent to delete them

 Example Playbook
 ----------------